Imogen Hassall: Personal life

 Hassall was married to actor Kenneth Ives, and before they were married, they had a daughter called Melanie Ives Hassall, who died four days after being born in 1972.
-She was briefly married to actor Andrew Knox (the son of actors Alexander Knox and Doris Nolan, who later committed suicide in 1987), but they separated after a few months of marriage, and she lost the baby she was expecting.
+She was briefly married to actor Andrew Knox (the son of actors Alexander Knox and Doris Nolan), who later committed suicide in 1987, but they separated after a few months of marriage, and she lost the baby she was expecting.

 Hassall's private life was a regular subject of interest in tabloid newspapers.
 She was known for playing sexy, scantily clad characters in film and on TV.
 This, and the revealing outfits she wore at film premieres, resulted in her being referred to as the "Countess of Cleavage".

 Death

-After her failed relationships, the death of her child, her miscarriage, and her career decline, she became depressed.
-Following previous suicide attempts, she was found dead in her Wimbledon home on the morning of 16 November 1980, when she failed to meet a friend, the actress Suzanna Leigh, with whom she was due to go on holiday to Mombasa that day.
-She had apparently committed suicide by overdosing on Tuinal tablets.
-She was interred in Gap Road Cemetery, Wimbledon, London.
+After her failed relationships, the death of her child, her miscarriage, and her career decline, Hassall became depressed.
+Following previous suicide attempts, she was found dead in her Wimbledon home on the morning of 16 November 1980, after failing to meet a friend, the actress Suzanna Leigh, with whom she was due to go on holiday later that day.
+It was ruled that she had overdosed on Tuinal tablets.
+Her body was interred in Gap Road Cemetery, Wimbledon, London.

-Portrayal on stage and TV

-Her appearance in the film Carry On Loving (1970) led many years later to her being portrayed as a character in the play Cleo, Camping, Emmanuelle and Dick written by Terry Johnson.
-The play was produced at the Royal National Theatre in September 1998 and received the Olivier Award 1999 for Best New Comedy.
-Hassall was played by Gina Bellman.
-Johnson later adapted the play for a 2000 television film Cor, Blimey!, although the character of Hassall does not appear in the television version, which was much changed by Johnson from his original play.